 If your loved one died during the era of COVID-19, you’ve been through an especially challenging time.
 Losing someone is difficult, but losing someone with restrictions on gathering and travel was likely something you’d never imagined.

 A Celebration of Remembrance is a funeral or memorial service that takes place weeks or months after it normally would.
 Unlike a traditional funeral, the body of your loved one likely won't be present.
-But the event still serves the same purpose: to honor your loved one's memory, surrounded by family and friends, following the traditions and rituals you hold dear.
+But the event still serves the same purpose: to honour your loved one's memory, surrounded by family and friends, following the traditions and rituals you hold dear.

 We're here to help you plan the celebration of a lifetime.
 Here are a few things to consider as you get started.